 An overwhelming share of FDI in South Asia is market-seeking FDI.
-Examining the industry profile and the available information related to project descriptions shows that manufacturing investment in India and Pakistan is mainly in domestic market-seeking industries when Sri Lankan investment is concentrating more in efficiency-seeking such as export-oriented textile and clothing sector.
-Service sectors such as telecommunication, energy and finance received considerable share of FDI in recent years (Raihan, 2013).
-In 2011, the FDI inflows in the service sector accounted for 54 percent of total FDI inflows in the region where manufacturing, agriculture and mining accounted for 42.7, 0.04 and 3.7 per cent respectively (Figure 3).
-This reveals the potentiality of the service sector in the region and necessity to articulate guidelines for accelerating trade and investment in services within and outside the region.
+Examining the industry profile and the available information related to project descriptions show that manufacturing investment in India and Pakistan is mainly in domestic market-seeking industries when Sri Lankan investment is concentrated more in efficiency-seeking such as export-oriented textile and clothing sector.
+Services sectors such as telecommunication, energy and finance received considerable share of FDI in recent years (Raihan, 2013).
+In 2011, FDI inflows in the services sector accounted for 54 percent of total FDI inflows in the region while manufacturing, agriculture and mining accounted for 42.7, 0.04 and 3.7 per cent, respectively (Figure 1).
+This reveals the potentiality of the services sector in the region and the necessity to articulate guidelines for accelerating trade and investment in services within and outside the region.